zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-one.md

 end
 ```

 In the next post, I will be adding the module and functions for the `Support` context within the application.
 This context will use the `Message` and `changeset` function created in this post to track and validate inputs from the user as well as send an email to the support team.
+If you have any questions or would like to discuss anything you saw here, feel free to comment over [on Hacker News](https://news.ycombinator.com/item?id=23228070).
 Thanks for joining me! 👋

 ## Acknowledgements